AtticusFinchIPH/atticus-literature/README.md

 - Apply userInfo in Checkout, OrderProcess
 - Stories page
 - Use Github Action for CI/CD
-- Use Github Project for planning next features
+- Use Github Project for planning next features<br>

+For more details, check on [Tasks Manager](https://github.com/AtticusFinchIPH/atticus-literature/projects/1)